Las Vegas Bans Sleeping, Camping in Public Places

 Goodman presided over a raucous hearing Wednesday night in which members of the public were given a maximum of two minutes each to express their dissatisfaction with the law.

 At the two-minute mark, the microphones were cut off, causing some to scream the remainder of their comments in the room out of frustration.
-City marshals had to escort several members of the public out of the hearing.
+City marshals had to escort several people out of the hearing.

 "It brings disgrace to the city on Las Vegas," resident Donna West said.
 "We need to stop before we start treating our homeless citizens as criminals."